Commercial General Liability (CGL)

 Malicious Prosecution

-When one person sues another person without cause and the person who sued lost the case, the person who won the case, sues based on malicious prosecution because the first party sued when he/she had no case, but sued out of malice.
+- When one person sues another person without cause and loses the case, the person who won may sue for malicious prosecution.
+The idea is that the first party sued without a valid basis and did so out of malice.

 Wrongful Eviction